The Israel-Hamas War: The Day After

 Acknowledging there are “no magic solutions,” he outlined six strategic goals of national importance:

-2. To dismantle the rule of Hamas, to demilitarize the Gaza Strip, and to ensure Israeli security control.
+2. Dismantle the rule of Hamas, to demilitarize the Gaza Strip, and to ensure Israeli security control.

-3. Alongside Israeli security control, to form a US-European-Arab-Palestinian administration that will run civilian affairs in the Gaza Strip and lay a foundation for a future alternative that is not Hamas and not Abbas (Palestinian Authority President Mahmoud Abbas).
+3. Form a U.S.-European-Arab-Palestinian administration that will run civilian affairs in the Gaza Strip and lay a foundation for a future alternative that is not Hamas and not Abbas (Palestinian Authority President Mahmoud Abbas).

 4. Return the residents of the north to their homes by September 1 and rehabilitate the Western Negev.

-5. To advance normalization with Saudi Arabia as part of a general move to create an alliance with the free world and with the Arab world against Iran.
+5. Advance normalization with Saudi Arabia as part of a general move to create an alliance with the free world and the Arab world against Iran.

-6. Adopt a service plan that will see all Israelis serve the country and contribute to the supreme national effort.
+6. Adopt a service plan to see all Israelis serve the country and contribute to the supreme national effort.

 Gantz’s position, like Gallant’s, was more in line with the U.S. position, and, as with Gallant, Netanyahu immediately rejected the outline.
 Netanyahu said Gantz’s conditions would amount to “defeat for Israel, abandoning most of the hostages, leaving Hamas intact and establishing a Palestinian state.”